Dartmoor Pony - Ponies & Breeds

 Dartmoor Pony Article and Photos Copyrighted - see credits below

-Like all of the British native breeds, the Dartmoor pony is hardy and constitutionally sound.
+The Dartmoor pony, Like all of the British native breeds, is hardy and constitutionally sound.
 The head sets gracefully on the neck which is strong but with the length associated with a riding pony.
-The head is small, full of quality with the characteristically small and very alert ears.
+The head is small, full of quality with characteristically small and very alert ears.
 The temperament is excellent.

 The Pony is notable for the excellence of the shoulder which is wonderfully sloped to give the best sort of riding action, and ensures that the Dartmoor Pony is a first class performer.
 The loin and hind leg are particularly correct.
 This pony's conformation gives the breed a natural balance.
 Limbs and hooves are the best.
 The cannons are short and the bone measurement under the knee of the forelimbs is ample.
 Height does not exceed 12.2 hands.